Marsh0007/M602-WeatherDashboardPro/README.md

-# WeatherDashboardPro (M602 Python Programming Project)
+# WeatherDashboardPro (M602 Computer Programming Project)

 A Python desktop application built using Tkinter and the OpenWeatherMap API.